AEM as a Cloud Service offers OAuth2 support for its integrated Mail Service, in order to allow organizations to adhere to secure email requirements.

 --data-urlencode 'refresh_token=<refreshToken>'

-Send a mail using the accessToken, to see if is working properly.
+Send a mail using the accessToken, so you can see if it is working properly.

 You can get the Postman API collection from this location.